Checking the Lake Lower Water Levels Benefits Video: Behind the Scenes - Lowering Water Levels

 We use a camera to track the lake’s water level and storm flows in real time.
 We can see when we need to:

-- Safely lower water levels to limit impacts from flooding;
+- Safely open the valves at the dam and lower water levels to limit impacts from flooding;

 - Make sure water isn’t leaving the dam too fast (only two feet per day); and,